 It’s rare for acupuncture patients to feel any pain during their treatment.
 Acupuncture needles are much finer than conventional medical needles, so as they are inserted into the skin the feeling is more of a tingling or dull ache rather than a sharp stinging sensation.

 The number of acupuncture treatments needed to treat an addiction varies from individual to individual.
 Only once your treatment has begun, and we can assess how your body responds to acupuncture, will we be in a position to give you an idea of how many treatments you may need.

-If you’d like to find out more about how our acupuncturists could help you give us smoking in 2015, get in touch with our reception team.
+If you’d like to find out more about how our acupuncturists could help you give up smoking, get in touch with our reception team.

 The NHS Choices website has lots of useful advice for preparing to give up smoking, including self-help techniques and how to avoid weight gain.